davidgasquez/handbook/content/rationality.md

   - Maximizing vs. Satisficing.
 Go for the optimal decision or simply try to find a solution that is good enough.
   - Well defined goal vs. blurred objective.
 Planning all the details or trying to be as flexible as possible.
 - How to make smart decisions once you have the data (DECIDE framework):
   1. Define the problem.
 Understand the problem at hand.
+Look for examples, think about, come up with explanations, get data, ...
   2. Establish the criteria.
 List all the factors you want to consider before making a decision.
   3. Consider the alternatives.
 Do enough research to have a few solid alternatives.
+Once you understand what's going wrong, think about what behaviour/environment changes could be that would lead to better outcomes
   4. Identify the best alternative.
 See which alternative makes most sense based on your criteria.
   5. Develop and implement a plan of action.
 Act on that decision.
+Figure out which action changes, and what concrete things should trigger them - make it something that will actually work in the moment, and can be implemented
   6. Evaluate the solution.
 In order to make better decisions over time, examine the outcomes and the feedback you get.
 The evaluation should be made [without taking account the outcome](https://en.wikipedia.org/wiki/Outcome_bias) since it wasn't known at decission time.
 - Beware of cases where the decision lies in the hands of people who would gain little personally, or lose out personally, if they did what was necessary to help someone else.
 They have no skin in the game and no incentives.
   - [The decision makers shouldn't have competing incentives with the decision outcome](https://www.youtube.com/watch?v=Rwxkqno1PTc).
 - You have a plan.
 A time-traveller from the future appears and tells you your plan failed.
 Which part of your plan do you think is the one that fails?
 Fix that part.
-- If you’re in between two decisions, don’t half-ass both of them!
+- If you're in between two decisions, don't half-ass both of them!
 Do one 100%, then do the other 100%.
 - People reason more wisely about other people's problems than about their own.
 - When you share something, add the level of confidence you have on it.
 - [Understand your personal stance on the tradeoff of compromise versus purity](https://vitalik.ca/general/2020/11/08/concave.html).
 Given a choice between two alternatives, often both expressed as deep principled philosophies, do you naturally gravitate toward the idea that one of the two paths should be correct and we should stick to it, or do you prefer to find a way in the middle between the two extremes?